 Installs drivers for your operating system in order to properly use the Notebook PC's built-in audio.
-The drivers will enable "SiS 7018 Audio Driver" for high-bandwidth rich audio.
+The drivers will enable "ESS Allegro-1.COMM" for high-bandwidth rich audio and "Unimodem Full-Duplex Audio Device" for integration between the audio components and the internal modem.
 All audio functions are configured through Windows and help can be located within Windows documentation or Windows help files.